 - Classrooms/Labs: New modern classrooms and lab spaces to support the English and Math programs with support spaces. - Tutoring Center: Large tutoring space and individual study rooms that will support the Reading and Writing (RAW) Program, Math Learning Center, science programs and English as a Second Language.
-It will include a new Math Emporium, Proctoring Center and other support spaces. - Computer Studies Program: Computer Studies labs, Maker Spaces large open computer lab, network lab and support spaces.
+It will include a new Math Emporium, Proctoring Center and other support spaces. - Computer Studies Program: Computer Studies labs, Maker Spaces (both digital media and hardware), a large open computer lab, network lab and support spaces.